-Nonna’s Batter-Fried Zucchini – These zucchini fritters are swoon-worthy!
-Make them for an appetizer or side dish!
+Nonna’s Batter-Fried Zucchini are swoon-worthy!
+Make these zucchini fritters for an appetizer or side dish!
 A huge family favorite from Naples.

 Finally!
 Mom and I have nailed down Nonna’s batter-fried zucchini recipe, which was never written anywhere, of course, and is one of those things that Mom had to show me instead of tell me.
 (Boy, I learned that the hard way.)